Cobeml/NucleiDetectionFeatureExtraction/README.md

 # gHoG for Nuclei Detection and Cell Graph for Feature Extraction
-modified source code for the proposed gLoG method for nuclei detection published in IEEE-JBHI 2017 using determinant of Hessian instead of Laplacian.
+Nuclei are detected using modified source code for the proposed gLoG method for nuclei detection published in IEEE-JBHI 2017 using determinant of Hessian instead of Laplacian.
+26 graph features are extracted based on cell graph techniques.

 ## How to Run
 1. run MaingHoG_NucleiDec.m to detect seeds.